Overview: Guide on Misuse Of Digital Signature in 2024-25

 Digital signature certificate classes

-The Certificate Authority offers three different types of certificates for digital signatures and they are:
+The Certificate Authority offers three different types of certificates for digital signatures.
+They are-

 Class 1 certificates are given out to individuals & business associates.
 They are used to validate that the information in the application does not contradict the data in widely used consumer databases.
 A document cannot be signed or authenticated with it.

-This gives a fundamental degree of assurance pertinent to circumstances where the dangers and repercussions of a data breach exist but is not deemed to be of vital significance.
+This gives a fundamental degree of assurance pertinent to circumstances where the dangers and repercussions of a data breach exist but are not deemed to be of vital significance.

 Class 2 certificate is appropriate for circumstances risks and effects of data breaches are moderate.
 This might include transactions with a significant financial stake or fraud risk.